pyramid3d/space3d/README.md

 # Rendering
 =====================================

-Render the simple scene first (defaut or square aspect as intended for the scene)
+Render the simple scene first (default or square aspect as intended for the scene)

 ```
 > povray simple_scene.pov